Monster (2022 film): Plot

-Bhamini (Honey Rose) and Anil Chandra (Sudev Nair) are a married couple who have a daughter named Kunjatta from Anil's first wife, and live a happy life with their caretaker Durga (Lakshmi Manchu).
+Bhamini and Anil Chandra are a married couple who have a daughter named Kunjatta from Anil's first wife, and live a happy life with their caretaker Durga.
 Anil, who used to be a software engineer but was fired from his company, becomes a taxi driver to survive.
 However, Anil suffers a leg injury due to an accident, and Bhamini takes up his job and begins to take care of the family's finances.
-When Bhamini is about to leave to celebrate their first wedding anniversary, her boss tells her to pick up a passenger named Lucky Singh (Mohanlal) from airport.
+When Bhamini is about to leave to celebrate their first wedding anniversary, her boss tells her to pick up a passenger named Lucky Singh from airport.
 Bhamini reluctantly agrees and arrives at the airport.
 Bhamini meets Lucky Singh who shares his story on the way back, and tells her that he's in the city to sell a flat that belonged to his father.

 Lucky Singh accompanies Bhamini to her house as the flat's buyers get delayed, and takes part in the anniversary celebrations.
 After receiving the money from the buyers, Lucky Singh requests Bhamini to deliver the money to his lawyer, citing other urgent work.
 When Bhamini leaves, Lucky Singh goes back and shoots Anil and records the shooting.
 Bhamini and Lucky Singh leave for the airport, with Lucky Singh stashing Anil's corpse in Bhamini's car.
 After reaching the airport, Lucky Singh leaves.
-Bhamini learns about Anil and Kunjatta's disappearance, and is worried.
+Bhamini learns about Anil's and Kunjatta's disappearance, and is worried.
 Bhamini, along with Durga and Anil's friend complain to the police.
-C.I Mariyam George (Lena) suspects Bhamini, as she always evaded vehicle checks.
+C.I Mariyam George suspects Bhamini, as she always evaded vehicle checks.

-S.P Joseph (K. B. Ganesh Kumar), Mariyam and his team checks Bhamini's flat where they find Anil's corpse in the car's trunk along with the video and a gun.
+S.P Joseph, Mariyam and his team checks Bhamini's flat where they find Anil's corpse in the car's trunk along with the video and a gun.
 The police interrogate Bhamini, who tells that her real name is Rosie and she was given the name by Anil after marriage.
 Mariyam and Joseph interrogate the flat's security guard and check the CCTV footage, but learn that nobody had accompanied Bhamini in the car and also learn about Lucky Singh and his lawyer.
-She subsequently learns that the lawyer is fake.
-Meanwhile, DGP Chandrashekhar (Siddique) tells Joseph and Mariyam to produce Bhamini in court.
+She subsequently learns that Lucky Singh and the lawyer are fake.
+Meanwhile, ADGP Chandrashekhar tells Joseph and Mariyam to produce Bhamini in court.
 When they arrive at the court, unknown men attack the convoy and take Bhamini.
 It is later revealed that these were Bhamini's own men, staging an abduction.
+Lucky Singh arrives at the place and fights off Bhamini's men.
+Bhamini manages to escape from the place.